“A state or a condition of an atom or a molecule having positive and also negative charges, especially in case of magnetic or an electrical poles.”

 The bond or the molecular polarities depend upon the electronegativities of the atoms or the molecules.
 A molecule is basically said to be either a polar molecule, non- polar molecule or ionic molecule.

 - Polar Molecules: A polar molecule is usually formed when the one end of the molecule is said to possess more number of positive charges and whereas the opposite end of the molecule has negative charges, creating an electrical pole.
-When a molecule is said to have a polar bond, then the center of the negative charge will be one side, whereas the center of positive charge will be in the different side.
+When a molecule is said to have a polar bond, then the centre of the negative charge will be one side, whereas the centre of positive charge will be in the different side.
 The entire molecule will be a polar molecule.

 - Non- Polar Molecules: A molecule which does not have the charges present at the end due to the reason that electrons are finely distributed and those which symmetrically cancel out each other are the non- polar molecules.
 In a solution, a polar molecule cannot be mixed with the non-polar molecule.
 For example, consider water and oil.
 In this solution, water is a polar molecule whereas oil behaves as a non-polar molecule.
 These two molecules do not form a solution as they cannot be mixed up.